 TEDMED is a global community of leading doers and thinkers from every walk of life.
-Our goal is to seed the innovations of today, making possible the breakthroughs of tomorrow.
+Our goal is to seed the innovations in health and medicine of today, making the breakthroughs of tomorrow possible.

-We are best known for our annual three-day gathering that brings together inspiring speakers, powerful Delegates and innovative start-ups.
+We are best known for our annual three-day gathering that brings together inspiring speakers, influential Delegates and innovative start-ups.

-The result is an immersive experience that allows us to recharge our brains, jumpstart new thinking, energize our work and enlarge our worldview.
-We come away from TEDMED better able to imagine new possibilities and solutions for the future of health and medicine.
+The result is an immersive experience that challenges us to recharge our brains, ignite new thinking, energize our work and enlarge our worldview.
+We leave TEDMED imagining fresh possibilities and solutions for the future of health and medicine.

-The full stage program from both cities will be simulcast via TEDMED Live Streaming to 100+ countries.
-TEDMED Live is available free to thousands of medical organizations, academic institutions and government facilities worldwide.
+The full stage program from both cities will be simulcast via TEDMED Live Streaming to over 130 countries.
+TEDMED Live is available for free to thousands of medical organizations, academic institutions, teaching hospitals, non-profit organizations, government facilities worldwide.

 TEDMED’s community is multi-disciplinary – our Delegates represent every field from A (architects) to Z (zoologists).
 They also cover every specialty within health and medicine, and the associated technical and scientific disciplines.